discourse/discourse/docs/INSTALL-digital-ocean.md

 # Log In and Become Admin

 Sign into your Discourse instance.
-If you configured `DISCOURSE_DEVELOPER_EMAILS` and your email matches, your account will be made Admin by default.
+There should be a reminder visible on the site about which email was used for the  `DISCOURSE_DEVELOPER_EMAILS` address.
+Be sure you log in with that email, and your account will be made Admin by default.

-If your account was not made admin, try SSH'ing into your container (assuming you entered your SSH key in the `app.yml` file):

-    ./launcher ssh my_container
-    sudo -iu discourse
-    cd /var/www/discourse
-    RAILS_ENV=production bundle exec rails c
-    u = User.last
-    u.admin = true
-    u.save

-This will manually make the first user an admin.

 # Post-Install Maintenance